irods/irods_docs/docs/system_overview/tls.md

 irods@hostname:~/ $ kill -HUP $(cat /var/run/irods/irods-server.pid)
 ~~~

-## Client SSL Setup
+## Client TLS Setup

-The client may or may not require configuration at the SSL level, but there are a few parameters that can be set via `irods_environment.json` properties to customize the client SSL interaction if necessary.
+The client may or may not require configuration at the TLS level, but there are a few parameters that can be set via `irods_environment.json` properties to customize the client TLS interaction if necessary.
 In many cases, if the server's certificate comes from a common CA, your system might already be configured to accept certificates from that CA, and you will not have to adjust the client configuration at all.
 For example, on Debian-based systems, the `/etc/ssl/certs` directory is used as a repository for system trusted certificates installed via an Ubuntu package.
 Many of the commercial certificate vendors such as VeriSign and AddTrust have their certificates already installed.

 ### Server Verification Settings